Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Bob Dylan

-Bob Dylan chose not to live in debt, it is as though he acknowledges an indebtedness to solitude and the importance of being debt free.
-We might wonder what it cost him and how much he paid for it.
+Bob Dylan chose not to live in debt, it would seem he acknowledges an indebtedness to solitude and the importance of being debt free.
+He does not say what it cost him and how much he paid for it.

-Whether Leonard Cohen or Bob Dylan found solitude, or solitude found them, it is hard to imagine their art without it: neither of them followed the crowd.
+Whether Leonard Cohen, Bob Dylan or indeed Nietzsche found solitude, or solitude found them, it is hard to imagine their art without it: none of them joined in or followed the crowd.

 Solitude makes us tougher towards ourselves and tenderer towards others.
 In both ways it improves our character…